faderskd/faderskd.github.io/_posts/2024-10-14-kafka-producer.markdown

 toxiproxy-cli toxic add -t latency -n kafkaToxic -a latency=100 -a jitter=50 kafka4
 ```

 Now we can run the producer performance test.
-Let's say that we want to send as many messages as possible, but the maximum
+Let's say that we have an application that is not so much sensitive to delays.
-time from message being passed to the producer, to the delivery should not exceed 10s.
+We want to send as many messages as possible, but the maximum time from message being passed to the producer, to the delivery
+should not exceed 10s.

 * `--record-size 200` - set the record size to 200 bytes
 * `--num-records 20000000` - send 20M records